scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

    The PYNQ processing overlay diagram. :cite:`pynq` :label:`pynq-overlay`

 It also contains a bitfile that will properly configure the FPGA :cite:`bitfile`.
-This bitfile is generated through the Vivado Design Suite that is provided by Xilinx.
+This bitfile is generated through the Vivado Design Suite that is provided by Xilinx by loading the output modules from the `caf-verilog` module.
-All the modules that are output from the `caf-verilog` package will opened by Vivado to synthesize, and then elaborate the design.
-These steps will be run for every different output from the `CAF` class.
-If a different device is to be targeted, the new target device would also be configured using this design methodology of creating a bitfile.
+A different bitfile must be created for every unique combination of configuration of the CAF and every device that is targeted.

 The Jupyter notebook itself is considered an interactive computing pool providing an interface to do computation and prototyping through a web browser.
 In this implementation it is meant to be an easier way for a non-hardware oriented person